Last updated on July 31st, 2023

 Note that all this is different from 'Special Educational Needs (SEN)' and is a lot simpler.
 However the staff in charge of SEN may be the ones who will make this healthcare plan happen for you.

 The US has similar legal requirements to ensure your child has equal access to education.
 The route to go is the '504 plan'.
+I tell you more about 504 plans, along with a wonderful template provided by a father in the US, here.
+That template is great for any country.

 The only information I currently have is a word for you to look up: 'Nachteilsausgleich'.